 What are the standards?

-The BRC Global Standard for Packaging and Packaging Materials requires:
+The BRCGS Global Standard for Packaging and Packaging Materials requires:

 - The adoption of a formal Hazard and Risk Management System.

 - The control of factory standards, products, processes, and personnel.

 Issue 6 of the standard was released August 1, 2019.
 From February 2020 all certification audits will be done to the new version.

 The FSSC 22000 ensures food safety based on these generally recognized key elements:

 - Interactive communication: A structured informative flow to guarantee effective control of hazards.